-Now you can delete the redundant line segments protruding into the rotary.Click a line you want to delete with the right mouse button.
+7 You can now delete the redundant line segments protruding into the rotary.
+Right-click a line you want to delete.

 8 Choose Auto-Delete Segment on the shortcut menu and click the line segments you want to delete.

 Allplan deletes the lines as far as the point where they intersect the rotary.